interglobalmedia/decimal-to-binary-algorithm/README.md

 }
 ```

-The first of the three most famous algorithm examples of using a stack is the DECIMAL TO BINARY ALGORITHM.
+The first of the three most famous algorithm examples of using a stack is the **DECIMAL TO BINARY ALGORITHM**.

-Decimal to Binary Conversion Algorithm, also known as DivideBy2 algorithm:
+**Decimal to Binary Conversion Algorithm**, also known as **DivideBy2 Algorithm**:

 All of us are probably already familiar with the decimal base regarding numbers.
 That refers to the number system 0 - 9, which consists of 10 numbers.
 However, the binary representation is very important in Computer Science.
 Everything in a computer is represented by binary digits (0 and 1).
 Without the ability to convert back and forth between decimal and binary numbers, it would be difficult to communicate with a computer.

-To convert a DECIMAL NUMBER to a BINARY REPRESENTATION, we can divide the number by 2 (binary is a base 2 number system) until the division result is 0.
+To convert a **DECIMAL NUMBER to a BINARY REPRESENTATION**, we can divide the number by 2 (binary is a base 2 number system) until the division result is 0.
 Conversion is one the first thing you learn in a Computer Science class in college, for example.

 ```javascript
 function divideBy2(decNumber) {